plumj-am/charfreq-rs/README.md

 Usage: charfreq-rs [OPTIONS]

 Options:
-  -d, --dir <REPO_PATH>  Path to the repository [default: ""] -t, --top <TOP>        Number of top characters to display [default: 20] -s, --show-spaces      Include spaces and whitespace characters in the output -e, --exclude-letters  Exclude all letters (A-Z, a-z) from the output
+  -d, --dir <REPO_PATH>  Path to the repository
-      --save-csv         [MAY NOT WORK] Save results as CSV in the current working directory -h, --help             Print help
+  -t, --top <TOP>        Number of top characters to display [default: 20] -s, --show-spaces      Include spaces and whitespace characters in the output -e, --exclude-letters  Exclude all letters (A-Z, a-z) from the output -c, --csv              Save results as CSV in the current working directory -v, --verbose          Show files with errors during the scan -h, --help             Print help
 ```
 Example: